 For the topping: Whisk the egg whites until stiff, but not dry, then gradually whisk in the sugar to make a meringue mixture.

-Spoon the mixture on top of the jam in the ramekins and flash under a preheated grill for 1 to 2 mins or until golden.
+Spoon or pipe the mixture on top of the jam in the ramekins and flash under a preheated grill for 1 to 2 mins or until golden.
 Serve immediately.

 Top tip for making Queen of puddings